 The electronic payments industry is subject to rapid and significant technological changes, including continuing advancements in the areas of radio frequency and proximity payment devices (such as contactless cards), e-commerce and mobile commerce, among others.
 We cannot predict the effect of technological changes on our business.
 We rely in part on third parties, including some of our competitors and potential competitors, for the development of, and access to, new technologies.
-We expect that new services and technologies we currently utilize in our products and services.
+We expect that new services and technologies applicable to our industry will continue to emerge, and these new services and technologies may be superior to, or render obsolete, the technologies we currently utilize in our products and services.
 Additionally, we may make future investments in, or enter into strategic alliances to develop, new technologies and services or to implement infrastructure change to further our strategic objectives, strengthen our existing businesses and remain competitive.
 However, our ability to transition to new services and technologies that we develop may be inhibited by a lack of industry-wide standards, by resistance from our retail distributors, network acceptance members, third-party processors or consumers to these changes, or by the intellectual property rights of third parties.
 Our future success will depend, in part, on our ability to develop new technologies and adapt to technological changes and evolving industry standards.
 These initiatives are inherently risky, and they may not be successful or may have an adverse effect on our business, financial condition and results of operations.